andrewthetechie/pydantic-aioredis/docs/serialization.rst

 *******************************************

 When using Union types, pydantic will cast the value to the first type in the Union.
 This can cause unintended type casting.
 For example, if you have a field of type Union[float, int], and you set the value to 1, pydantic will cast the value to a float 1.0.
+In the other direction (i.e. `x: Union[int, float]`) will result in the value being casted as an int and rounded.
+If you used a value of x = 1.99, it would get cast as an int and rounded to 1.

 This is an issue with Pydantic.
-More info can be found in
-`this issue <https://github.com/andrewthetechie/pydantic-aioredis/issues/379>`_ reported by `david-wahlstedt <https://github.com/david-wahlstedt>`_ and `this issue in Pydantic <https://github.com/pydantic/pydantic/issues/4519>`_.
+More info can be found in `this issue <https://github.com/andrewthetechie/pydantic-aioredis/issues/379>`_ reported by `david-wahlstedt <https://github.com/david-wahlstedt>`_ and `this issue in Pydantic <https://github.com/pydantic/pydantic/issues/4519>`_.

 There are some `test cases <https://github.com/andrewthetechie/pydantic-aioredis/blob/main/test/test_union_typing.py>`_ in pydantic_aioredis that illustrate this problem.